colombianguate/Election_Analysis/README.md

   - Charles C. Stock received 23% and 85,213 of votes.
   - Diana DeGette received 73.8% and 272,892 of votes.
   - Raymon A. Doane received 3.1% and 11,606 of votes.

+- Which county had the largest number of votes?
+  - Denver who received 82.8% of the vote and 306,055 votes.

 - The winner of the election:
   - Dian DeGette who received 73.8% of the vote and 272,892 of votes.